Lotfullah21/HTML-CSS/CSS/14-grid/04-grid-gap/README.md

 the gap between columns and rows are known as gutters.
 Using two properties `column-gap` and `row-gap`, the gap between columns and rows can be created respectively.

-### column-gap:
+### `column-gap`:

-It creates a horizontal distance between the elements. these distance will not be applied to the edges.
+It creates a horizontal distance between the elements. these distances will not be applied to the edges.

 ```css
 .container {